Things Not Seen: Plot

-Teenager Robert Phillips, known by his nickname "Bobby," wakes up one day to find that he can no longer see himself.
-He reveals his invisibility to his parents and is told to stay at home until his parents get back from work (his mother is an English professor, and his father a scientist).
-After his parents are gone, Bobby heads to the library, bundled up to conceal his invisibility.
-As he hurriedly leaves, he bumps into a girl, but she doesn't react when his scarf comes off.
-He realizes she is blind when he hands her back her cane.
+Robert Phillips, a teenager known as "Bobby," wakes up one day to find that he has become invisible.
+He reveals his invisibility to his parents, who instruct him to stay at home until they return from work.
+Bobby's mother is an English professor, and his father is a scientist.
+However, Bobby leaves the house and goes to the library, where he encounters a blind girl named Alicia.

-Upon returning home, Bobby gets in trouble for leaving the house.
-His parents leave to get dinner, but Bobby later finds out from the TV that there was a major three-car crash involving his parents.
-The police come to the home and check on Bobby, who conceals his invisibility.
-Bobby goes to the hospital to see his parents, taking off his clothes so he can be invisible.
-He finds his Mom, who gives him money and tells him to keep his invisibility a secret.
+When Bobby returns home, he gets into trouble for leaving the house.
+Later, he learns that his parents were involved in a car crash.
+The police come to check on him, but he conceals his invisibility.
+Bobby goes to the hospital to see his parents, where his mother gives him money and tells him to keep his invisibility a secret.